ibm-cloud-docs/containers/ts-storage/ts-storage-debug-block.md

 {: shortdesc}

 1. List the pods in the `kube-system` namespace.

     ```sh
     kubectl get pods -n kube-system
     ```
     {: pre}

 1. If the storage driver and plug-in pods do not show a **Running** status, get more details of the pod to find the root cause.
-Depending on the status of your pod, you might not be able to execute all of the following commands.
+Depending on the status of your pod, the following commands might fail.

     1. Get the names of the containers that run in the driver pod.

         ```sh
         kubectl describe pod <pod_name> -n kube-system
         ```
         {: pre}

     2. Export the logs from the driver pod to a `logs.txt` file on your local machine.

         ```sh
         kubectl logs <pod_name> -n kube-system > logs.txt
         ```
         {: pre}

     3. Review the log file.

         ```sh
         cat logs.txt
         ```